martin-denizet/wiking/README.md

 ## Compatibility

-Tested on Redmine 3.2.1 with Ruby 2.2.3
+Tested on Redmine 4.1.2.
-For Redmine 2.x compatibility, use version 1.0.0b of the plugin
+Should be compatible with 4.x and 3.x

 ## Downloading and installing the plugin